MolSSI-Education/python-package-best-practices/setup.md

 One of the most important things that version control like Git does is to keep track of who changes what.
 This helps repository maintainers coordinate the efforts of all the people who contribute to the project.
 Most importantly, it makes it easier to figure out who to blame when something goes wrong.
-You can provide git your name and contact information with the following commands:
+You can provide git your name and contact information with the following commands (without the angular brackets `<>`):

 ~~~
 $ git config --global user.name "<Firstname> <Lastname>"